 Incidentally, don’t leave Upper Belvedere without taking a look around the wider exhibition.

-I’m no art expert, so won’t wax lyrical on the meaning or composition of this oil painting.
+I’m no art expert, so won’t wax lyrical on the meaning or composition of the painting itself.
 Suffice to say that The Kiss has caught the imagination of the world.

 Painted in 1907/1908, experts consider the work to be the most iconic example of Austria’s Art Nouveau.
 But its fame and status extends into the wider world.

 Klimt already has a couple of less-iconic works in the list of the World’s Top 20 most expensive painting sales, so you can only begin to imagine how much The Kiss is worth.

 You might want to stick to just buying one of those souvenirs.